 Your cat may be so adorable to you that you want to keep him within your sight 24/7, so is putting his litter box in the kitchen feasible?
 The answer is sad, no, following these two reasons:

-- Your cat wants to claim his own privacy;
+- One: Your cat wants to claim his own privacy;

-- He is smell hypersensitive and won’t take a dump near his food and water bowl.
+- Two: He is smell hypersensitive and won’t take a dump near his food and water bowl.

 The second most to-avoid place is the laundry room.
 First of all, the odors from your fur ball’s waste will linger on your clean clothes.
 Not to mention, he just can’t relieve himself amidst all the thump and the bang of the washing machine, as noise makes him fall out of his comfort zone.